KieranGliver/first-to-bleed/README.md

 ### Plebs

 - Plebs can't die.
 When a pleb is on a square that is being switched they fly back to their hq
 - Pleb count can be increased by buildings that will instantly spawn plebs.
-If destroied they
-- Each colour in battle will have a max limit to plebs that can be increased by buildings
+When building is destroyed plebs will be removed.
+- A Force can be applied to the plebs that will launch them in a direction
 - Move in straight lines until:
-  - Hitting a building = bounce and attack.
+  - Hitting a building = bounce and (attack or touch).
   - Hitting unclaimed area = bounce, gain ducats and claim.
   - Hitting a claimed territory = bouce and declaim.
   - Hitting a terrain = bounce.
 - **Bounce Behavior:**
   - Redirects Pleb in a non-blocked direction.
   - Slight randomness to increase excitement
+  - Force is reflected on bounce lossing magnitude
   - Some Plebs have bounce direction preferences?

 ---